Repozirk/Advanced-Lane-Finding/writeup_template.md

 #### 1. Example of a distortion-corrected image.

-Applyingh teh undistortion function will deliver following result:
+Applyingh the undistortion function will deliver following result:

 ![alt text][image3]